OpenCourseMatch/Documentation/04-features-facilitators.md

 # Facilitator Features

+Features available to facilitators of the OpenCourseMatch application

 ## User Management

 Facilitators have access to user management features, allowing them to create, edit, and import user accounts.